 Puerto Rico and Vieques Island

-It’s almost hard to believe that these destinations are part of the United States.
+It’s hard to believe that these destinations are part of the United States.
 No passport required!!
-For those in the southern U.S., you can probably get here faster and definitely cheaper than to Disney World.

-So rarely do you hear people talking about a vacation to Puerto Rico.
-In my opinion, this is a best kept secret.
+It’s rare to hear people talking about a vacation to Puerto Rico.
+In my opinion, it’s a best kept secret.
 But the best secret of all is the island of Vieques (vee-ekez) just off the eastern coast.
 Palm trees, winding roads, secluded deserted beaches and wild horses.
 Totally undiscovered paradise at a fraction of the price of the Caribbean.

 In recent years, hurricanes have devastated Puerto Rico and as with any island, its slow to recover.
 Do your homework and read recent traveler reviews before choosing hotels and restaurants, but definitely go here and support the people.
 Everyone speaks English but this is a great destination if you are trying to practice your Spanish.